Burntcoat Head Park

 - Sunsets at Burntcoat are spectacular.Bring your camera.

-- Visit the replica lighthouse and learn but the tides, Acadians who lived there and the shipbuilding industry locally.
+- Visit the historically accurate replica lighthouse and learn about the mighty Minas Basin tides, Acadians who lived there and the shipbuilding industry locally.

-Burntcoat Head Park is open officially from May to mid October.
+Burntcoat Head Park is open officially from May to mid October, but can be explored year round.